garranhado/SwiftUIvsMVVM/README.md

-# SwiftUIvsMVVM

-Stop using MVVM for SwiftUI
+# Stop using MVVM for SwiftUI

 Don’t over-engineering!
 No suggested architecture for SwiftUI, just MVC without the C. On SwiftUI you get extra (or wrong) work and complexity for no benefits.
 Don’t fight the system.